-Yours landing page performs a very important function – it converts a visitor to a potential customer.
+Your landing page performs a very important function – it converts a visitor to a potential customer.
 Every page of your website needs to be well-written and filled with relevant, creative content.
 Having said that, it is critical for your landing page to be nothing short of awesome because this is the first interaction a potential customer will have with you.
-Here are some ways to create a functional landing page.

 Your headline should offer readers answers to what they were searching for before their got to your landing page.
 It helps build a bridge between their expectations and your offerings.
 If your link has offered a lesson on ‘DIY French Manicures’, your headline needs to supplement that.